 The Nidderdale Way is one of the hidden gems of Yorkshire’s long distance paths.
 It’s a lovely four day walk, based around the River Nidd at the heart of the Nidderdale Area of Outstanding Natural Beauty (AONB).
 There have been two previous guide books for the walk since it was launched in the early 1980’s, but both are now out of print and quite hard to get hold of, so it seems time to put the walk back on the map!

-The guide book is currently in the idea stage, with a view to publication later in 2018.
+The guide book is currently in the idea stage, with a view to publication in 2019.

 The Westmorland Way